Abhishekborad001/MultiPDF_chat_bot/README.md

 ## Introduction

 In an age where information is abundant and often siloed in documents, finding specific details can be time-consuming.
-"Chat with Multiple PDFs" addresses this challenge by transforming your collection of PDFs into a searchable knowledge base.
+"MultiPDF_chat_bot" addresses this challenge by transforming your collection of PDFs into a searchable knowledge base.
 Simply upload your documents, and then ask questions in natural language.
 The application will process the PDFs, understand your query, and provide relevant answers by referencing the document content.

 ## Features